TrueBlocks/trueblocks-core/src/tools/whereBlock/README.md

 |  | block_list | a space-separated list of one or more blocks to search for |
 | -v | --verbose | set verbose level.
 Either -v, --verbose or -v:n where 'n' is level |
 | -h | --help | display this help screen |

+`Notes:`

+- You may customize the location of your cache in the file ~/.quickBlocks/quickBlocks.toml.

 #### Other Options